verach3n/Multi-Platform-Image-Processing-System/model/README.md

 Your job will be to clearly understand the application specification, and a good practice to do that, apart from going through the code and through the documentation, is to test snippets and functions in the interpreter directly.
 As such, you would load in the interpreter either source files or, in this case, import library modules and test directly the functions or parts of the functions exported.

-For example, to test the `resize` functions exported by the `IL2212.ImageProcessing` module, you would roughly perform the following steps (consulting the generated documentation at the same time):
+For example, to test the `resize` functions exported by the `model.ImageProcessing` module, you would roughly perform the following steps (consulting the generated documentation at the same time):

     Prelude Img U> ppm <- readFile "images/flag_tiny_good/flag_tiny_01.ppm"  -- the '<-' assignment is used for non-pure I/O functions
     Prelude Img U> let img = grayscale $ ppm2img ppm       -- the 'let' assignment is used for pure functions